samlawski/codecookies/flask-2-tutorial/10-pagination-and-query-parameters.md

 1. Apply pagination to a collection in your application.
 2. Add some logic to the view so that pagination links only work if they are supposed to.
+3. Don't forget to test your new code!